ProfessorAkram/Unity-Programming/07-UI-Basic/basic-ui.md

 > [!TIP]
 > While editing UI elements, you may also want to **switch the Scene view to 2D mode** (toggle the 2D button in the Scene view toolbar).
 This flattens the view, making it much easier to align and position your UI elements precisely on the Canvas.

-### Canvas Panel
-A **Panel** is a UI element that lives under a Canvas and is used to organize and group other UI elements.
-For example, you might use a Panel to contain all the buttons for a main menu, or to group a health bar and score display in the HUD.

 ---
 ## Basic UI Layout
 The layout of your UI determines how elements are positioned, sized, and scaled within the **Canvas**.
 Every UI element’s position is defined relative to its parent, meaning that changes to a parent object (like resizing a panel) can affect how its children are displayed.